hardikpatel29/fontconfig-lambda/README.md

 zip -r ffmpeg.zip bin/

-now create layer and uplaod zip in it.
+now create layer and upload zip in it.